 Black Friday and Cyber Monday, the two largest sales days of the holiday season have come and gone.
-Many remember the news headlines from last year regarding the massive amounts of credit and debit card information that was stolen from retailer giant, Target.
-Thousands of consumers fell victim to this theft of information, resulting in mass card cancellations and widespread anxiety.
-Whether you are done with your holiday starting or yet to even start, here are some tips on how to protect your identity, your credit and your pocket this season.
+Many remember the news headlines from last year regarding the massive amounts of credit and debit card information that was stolen from the retailer giant, Target.
+Thousands of consumers fell victim to this theft of data, resulting in mass card cancellations and widespread anxiety.
+Whether you are done with your holiday starting or yet to even start, here are some tips on how to protect your identity, your credit, and your pocket this season.

 You may also want to read their privacy and disclosure statements, ensuring that they will not disclose your information to third-party sources.
-Some retailers will use your information for marketing purposes either internally or sell your information to other retailers/marketers.
+Some retailers will use your information for marketing purposes, either internally or sell your information to other retailers/marketers.

-- Keep Track of your Purchases– Make a list of purchases, complete with dates and amounts as record of any credit/debit card purchases.
+- Keep Track of your Purchases– Make a list of purchases, complete with dates and amounts as a record of any credit/debit card purchases.
 If you see any unauthorized transactions on your statement, call your credit card provider or bank and inform them immediately.

 If you become a victim of credit fraud, you may be eligible to take criminal or civil action against the perpetrator.
-It is the responsibility of retailers to safeguard your information and credit fraud may cost you thousands of dollars, hurt your credit rating and affect your ability to purchase or refinance a home.
+It is the responsibility of retailers to safeguard your information, and credit fraud may cost you thousands of dollars, hurt your credit rating, and affect your ability to purchase or refinance a home.